qnlbnsl/A.L.I.C.E./README.md

 PIP_CONSTRAINT=c.txt pip install av==10.0.0

-PyPi does not have teh latest version of Pyogg.
+PyPi does not have the latest version of Pyogg.
 Instead use this:
 ```sh
 pip install git+https://github.com/TeamPyOgg/PyOgg
 ```